 BT Broadband is the biggest broadband ISP with about 7 million customers and customers receive ‘free’ access to the new BT Sports channels on multiple devices (via fibre broadband and Sky boxes).
 However, just as with all the largest ISPs, telephone support can be somewhat problematic.
 Fortunately, customers can often get a much better response online using the BT Customer Support Community Forum.
 For the latest information about current BT prices and offers, visit the BT Broadband website.

 There can be advantages from considering a smaller ISP, and a number of smaller ISPs have developed a solid reputation for delivering excellent customer support.
 Xilo and Zen Internet are regarded very highly.
 When you have a fault on your line, it can be very frustrating getting many large ISPs to take proactive actions (for example, sending out a BT Openreach engineer to your premises) to resolve the fault.

 It is important to note that the ADSL services offered by ISPs can be based upon two different services provided to them by BT Wholesale, which are called:

 While IPStream Max is the ‘standard’ service (used by the vast majority of broadband services on offer), IPStream Max Premium offers two significant enhancements:

 - a faster maximum uplink connection of 832kbps (compared with 448kbps with IPStream Max)

 - higher priority on BT’s network than IPStream Max connections, to maximise throughput speeds in busy periods.

-Taking account of all these factors, our current recommendation is to opt for one of the Office Broadband services offered by Xilo, which are based upon IP Stream Max Premium.
-Xilo will provide fantastic UK-based customer services, 832kbps uplink connection speed, no traffic shaping and priority through BT’s network.
+Taking account of all these factors, if you really want the fastest speeds, our current recommendation is to consider one of the Office Broadband services offered by Xilo, which are based upon IP Stream Max Premium.
+Xilo has a reputation for providing excellent UK-based customer services, 832kbps uplink connection speed, no traffic shaping and priority through BT’s network.